openedx/edx-ace/docs/decisions/0002-push-notifications.rst

     authenticated communication with the Firebase Cloud Messaging (FCM) service.
     Also, context collection for IOS devices using APNSConfig will be added to the channel for correct notification rendering.

+To configure push notification from platform side, you will need to add/update the following settings in edx-platform:
+  - `FIREBASE_CREDENTIALS` — add the Firebase credentials for the FCM service;
+  - `ACE_ENABLED_CHANNELS` — add the 'push_notification' channel to the list;
+  - `ACE_ENABLED_POLICIES` — add policies for 'push_notification' to the list;
+  - `PUSH_NOTIFICATIONS_SETTINGS` — settings required for the `django-push-notifications` module;
+  - Add `push_notifications` to the INSTALLED_APPS.

 To create a new push notification, on edx-platform side the following steps are required:
   - Create a new message type class that extends existing `BaseMessageType` from